rvesse/stardog-docs/src/docs/owl2.html.md

 }
 ```

-A person who's an uncle of a niece:
+This rule says that a male person with a sibling who is the parent of a female is an " uncle of a niece":

 ```sparql
 IF {